rmhubbert/bubbletea-overlay/README.md

 ## Usage

-You can access the full source code for the example application in the [example directory](https://github.com/rmhubbert/bubbletea-overlay/tree/main/example), which should give you a good starting point.
+You can access the [full source code for the example application in the example directory](https://github.com/rmhubbert/bubbletea-overlay/tree/main/example), which should give you a good starting point.

 Basically, **Overlay** is a standard `tea.Model instance`, so its lifecycle is identical to any other model in a Bubble Tea application. **Overlay** simply wraps two `tea.Models`, one that will render the background, and one that will render the foreground.
 Calling `View()` on the **Overlay** model will composite the foreground onto the background and return the result as a string.

+### Updates
+**Overlay** will not call `Update()` on the background and foreground models.
+This is by design, **Overlay** should only be concerned with handling the compositing of the two models, and should not presume that those models should currently receive an update.
+Manage those updates from the code that created the **Overlay** in the first place.
+An example of this can be seen in the `Manager` model in the [example application](https://github.com/rmhubbert/bubbletea-overlay/tree/main/example).

 ### Positioning